 - hoping and wishing to improve their health, fitness and mental/emotional well-being.

-- advised by their Acupuncturist to take up some Qigong practice to enhance or support the effect of the treatment
+- advised by their Acupuncturist to take up some Qigong practice to enhance or support the effect of TCM treatment.

-No prior knowledge of Qigong, Chinese Medicine, Fitness Exercise, Martial Arts or meditation is required.
+You do not need any prior knowledge of Qigong, Chinese Medicine, Fitness Exercise, Martial Arts or meditation.
 Everyone can gain benefit from Qigong practice and can progress to a stage that is suitable for them.

 To find out more about the health benefits of regular Qigong practice go to the Qigong page of our new website.

-Book now – these Qigong for Health weekends tend to fill up quickly.
+Book now as these Qigong for Health weekends tend to fill up quickly.

 The ICTCM was one of the first independent colleges in Ireland to get a website.
 So many years ago!